Longstanding Global Rough Diamond Buyers

 Sergio raw diamond

 This is the largest rough diamond to ever exist.
 It weighs a whopping 3,167 carats.
 However, its only use is for industrial purposes.
-No jewelry is made from it.
+It is not to make any types of jewelry.
 Learn more about using diamonds for tool manufacturing.